 Be observant while working with elderly patients, it is important to watch their body language, listen for grunts and sighs.

 Many activities targeting Alzheimer’s, Dementia and stroke patients such as puzzles and card games are too difficult.
-Choose activities that are played at users level and games completed in short amount of time.
+Choose activities that are played at users level, puzzles and games completed in short amount of time.

 When you see frustration or hear sounds of frustration, ask yourself these questions.